johndimm/checkin-today-okay/README.md

 * you live alone and coronavirus

 * you have incriminating evidence against the mob boss whose henchmen are getting closer and closer.
-You put the evidence into an email to checkin-today-okay, with the attorney general as caregiver, then send a message to the mob boss explaining all this.
+You put the evidence into an email to checkintodayokay, with the attorney general as caregiver, then send a message to the mob boss explaining all this.
 He tells the henchmen to be gentle with you.